JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 # Emotion Paraphrasing Along Emotion Gradients
 Justin Xie

 November 2022

 ## Overview
 In today's rapidly expanding internet age, more and more of our conversations and communications are done online.
 Messenger apps such as iMessage or chat rooms such as Discord or Reddit allow users to rapidly and efficiently communicate with each other.
 However, this new generation of communication comes at a cost.
 Text online is not accompanied by hand gestures or variations in intonation to signal intensity of emotion.
 This can lead to miscommunications or misunderstandings as users struggle to decipher what others actually want to convey.
 In addition, people, in the heat of the moment, often fail to take time to think about their words.
 They may send overly intense emotions which can lead to unintended consequences.

-It is with this is mind, that we decided to tackle the task of Emotion Paraphrasing Along Emotion Gradients.
+It is with this in mind that we decided to tackle the task of Emotion Paraphrasing Along Emotion Gradients.
 This task involves inputting a short text and paraphrasing it in a way that maintains its meaning but changes its overall tone.
 For example, this could involve changing a text from anger to annoyance.

 Our approach involves compiling data sets from popular paraphrasing corpuses and using them to train text-to-text transformers using multitask training.
 The models then can be used to generate paraphrases following an Emotion-Transition Graph that we proposed.
 The details to the implementation to our approach can be found in this repository.
 For more details on the experiment, please look at the paper linked in this repository.

 ## About the Repository

+#### Execution Files
 This repository contains the step-by-step procedural programs needed to perform the task of Emotion Paraphrasing Along Emotion Gradients as described in the paper.
-The contents of this repository include:
+The contents of this repository are run in this order to execute the experiment:

 1. `dataset-compilation.ipynb`: Compiles a mix data set from the Google PAWS-Wiki, Microsoft Research Paraphrase, and Quora Question Pairs corpuses.
 Compiles a twitter data set from the Twitter Language-Net corpus.